TedHusted/awake/awake.md/awake.md

 She pauses, then leans forward slightly.
 “Do you ever think about what life would have been like if they weren’t so devoted to their careers?”

 Soo-jin’s lips curve into a faint smile.
 A smile tinged with sadness.
-“Sometimes.
-I imagine him teaching at the military academy, spending more time at home, maybe even taking up gardening like he used to talk about when we were younger.
+“Sometimes I imagine him teaching at the military academy, spending more time at home, maybe even taking up gardening like he used to talk about when we were younger.
 But then I remind myself—he wouldn’t be Sun-hyuk if he wasn’t this man.
 Duty is who he is.”

 She looks at Mi-young.
 Her expression softening.
 “What about you?
 Did you ever wish for something simpler?”